 35. Page Host’s Domain Authority

-If similar content is present on two different pages of different domain, Google will give priority to the one having higher Domain Authority.
+If similar content is present on two different pages in different domains, Google will give priority to the one having the higher Domain Authority.

 36. PageRank of Page

-In previous case, what if the domain authority is same, then the priority will be given to the page with higher PageRank.
+In the previous case, if the domain authority is the same, then the priority will be given to the page with the higher PageRank.

 37. URL path depth